DanielJerolm/gpcc/doc/special_unittest_configuration_options.md

 - The execution time of the unittests is significantly larger due to absence of TFC (approx. x100).
 - Testcases may fail due to missing user permissions.

+There is a separate build-folder and configuration script for this configuration.
+See `scripts/cmake_config_unittest-notfc_*.sh`.

 ## Other options
 __GPCC_CliNoFontStyles__
 Disables CLI font style control.
 This is mandatory when building for the unittest environment.